HiraokaHyperTools/openwrt-ipip6gw/README.md

 ./scripts/feeds install ipip6gw
 ```

-The ipip6 package should now appear in menuconfig.
+The ipip6gw package should now appear in: `make MENUCONFIG_COLOR=blackbg menuconfig`

-This will make package `bin/packages/mipsel_24kc/ipip6gw/ipip6gw.1-4_all.ipk` or such.
+This will make package `bin/packages/mipsel_24kc/ipip6gw/ipip6gw_0.1-9_all.ipk` or such.

 ```
-make package/ipip6/compile
+make package/ipip6gw/compile
 ```